 Unfortunately, they are often being kidnapped, as they are naive and too friendly towards strangers.
 UK Kennel Club proposed that every Labrador should be microchipped.
-Thanks to the chip, containing an address and a name of the owner, a dog may be easily found.
+Thanks to the chip, containing an address and the name of the owner, a dog may be easily found.

 As a working dog

 Thanks to its intelligence and temperament, it is useful in different fields.
-It often works as the search and rescue dog, in the detection, a therapy work, as an assisting dog or a guide dog.
+It often works like the search and rescue dog, in the detection, a therapy work, as an assisting dog or a guide dog.
 They may also serve as a sled dog.
 In Canada, they constitute 60% – 70 % of all guide dogs, next to German Shepherds and Golden Retrievers.

 It is a great swimmer, and it may adapt to very cold water.
 It is great as a hunting dog, it observes where a downed fowl falls and looks for it using its sense of smell.
 Hunters use them very often.
-As a hound dog type, it can take a specific standing position (took usually by hunting dogs).
+Like a hound dog type, it can take a specific standing position (took usually by hunting dogs).
 It may behave in a way, which is typical for flushing dogs.
 Just like Leonberger, Newfoundland, and Golden Retriever, it is great for helping people who are drowning.

 In comparison to other dog breeds, they are very healthy.
 However, they still may suffer from genetic diseases such as hip and elbow dysplasia, luxating patella and eye diseases such as progressive retinal atrophy, cataract, corneal dystrophy and retinal dysplasia

-They may sometimes have a hereditary myopathy that causes a deficiency in type II muscle fiber, which lead to a short stilted gait or “bunny hopping.”
+They may sometimes have a hereditary myopathy that causes a deficiency in type II muscle fiber, which leads to a short stilted gait or “bunny hopping.”
 They may as well suffer from autoimmune diseases and deafness.
 Moreover, they tend to suffer from exercise-induced collapse as well as weakness, collapse, and disorientation.

 Labradors need to burn the calories.
 A healthy dog may do the water sprint even for two hours a day.
 Thanks to that, its body should be in a shape of an hourglass.
-Overweight may cause a hip dysplasia and secondary diseases like for example diabetes.
+Overweight may cause hip dysplasia and secondary diseases like for example diabetes.
 Old, fat dogs very often suffer from osteoarthritis.
 In order to keep a dog healthy, it should be taken for a walk twice a day for 30 minutes.

 Detailed information / size